Chemical Engineering Consultant

 Employment settings can include offices and labs, with some off-site work at industrial locations, where protective gear might be required.
 Engineers who are consultants generally travel often to meet with clients and work at client sites as needed; tasks are typically deadline-oriented.
 Consultants might be self-employed and have to balance working on the needs of their current clients with reaching out to new clients to secure future work.
+Chemical engineering consultants need math, analytical, and teamwork skills.
+They also must be able to use field-specific software such as G&P Engineering Software's EngVert and computer-aided drafting (CAD) software, as well as C++.

 |Degree Level||Bachelor's degree required; more advanced positions may require a graduate degree|